stack-of-tasks/eigenpy/README.md

 ```bash
 sudo apt install robotpkg-py35-eigenpy
 ```
-where 35 should be replaced by the python 3 you want to work this (e.g. `robotpkg-py36-eigenpy` to work with Python 3.6).
+where 35 should be replaced by the Python 3, you want to work this (e.g., `robotpkg-py36-eigenpy` to work with Python 3.6).

 ### Mac OS X

 The installation of **EigenPy** on Mac OS X is made via [HomeBrew](https://brew.sh/).
-You just need to register the tap of the sofware repository.
+You just need to register the tap of the software repository.

 ```
 brew tap gepetto/homebrew-gepetto